AlexanderMakarov/am-budget-view/README.md

 - [x] Add good demo data, write instruciton how to use it (speed up releases and build trust in app).
 - [x] ~~Download account statements from MyAmeria~~ (appears useless because doesn't work for cards).
 - [ ] Add way (button) to re-read statement files.
-- [ ] Add switcher to "Transactions" page to hide "between my accounts" transactions.
+- [ ] Add switcher to "Categorization" page to hide "between my accounts" transactions.
+- [ ] Record new video(s) with instructions.
+- [ ] Add zoom to main diagrams (when multiple years are shown).
 - [ ] Download MyAmeria History Excel files.
 - [ ] Download account statements from Ameria Business and Inecobank.
 Make them user-friendly.
+- [ ] Render [Sankey diagram](https://www.getrichslowly.org/sankey-diagrams/).
+- [ ] Manage all settings (config.yaml) in web UI, separate page.
+- [ ] Fix folders structure, see https://appliedgo.com/blog/go-project-layout
-- [ ] Support group to ignore some transactions as "to me".
+- [ ] (? confusing) Support group to ignore some transactions as "to me".
 Because:
-      a) user may have transactions from other bank accounts.
+      a) user may have transactions from not-provided bank accounts.
       b) transaction between banks may happen under different account.
       c) currency exchange inside the same bank may happen under different account.
-- [ ] Render [Sankey diagram](https://www.getrichslowly.org/sankey-diagrams/).
-- [ ] Manage all settings (config.yaml) in web UI, separate page.
-- [ ] Record new video(s) with instructions.
-- [ ] Fix folders structure, see https://appliedgo.com/blog/go-project-layout
 - [ ] (? small value) Add translation to all parsers and set right Russian declensions.
 - [ ] (? value vs complexity) Allow to choose "transactions" files in UI.
 - [ ] (? unclear value) Add multi-currency support: call https://open.er-api.com/v6/latest/AMD